-If you have an existing relationship please answer the following questions: Probable risk factors/indicators of CE 0 Spending time in known CE h CE otspots/with friend ls associated v with Confirmed Suspected d 🗌 If you have an existing relationship please answer the following questions: Additional risk factors/indicators of potential CE (May also highlight other issues unrelated to CE) Р Change in physical appearance (i.e. well cared for, sudden change in hygiene or having brand new clothes despite you having no knowledge of how they might have access to this) Yes Q Sudden deterioration of perso onal hygiene Yes R Change in personal behaviour (i.e. conduct issues, regularly missing or not attending appointments etc.) Yes S Low self-esteem or feelings of f worth Yes Т Having new unknown friends Yes U Reduced contact with family a and/or friends Yes V Becoming or remaining isolate ed from others Yes W aviour with phone/smart device (i.e. constantly looking/checking it, after it leaving the room/area etc.) Yes Χ Child or young person remain things with you ing hypervigilant, nervous or protective about discussing Yes Additional factors which may make children and young people more vulnerable to CE Note: These on their own do not indicate CE 1.
+If you have an existing relationship please answer the following questions: Probable risk factors/indicators of CE 0 Spending time in known CE h CE otspots/with friend ls associated v with Confirmed Suspected d 🗌 g relationship plo nal risk factors/in o highlight other dicators of pote ntial CE ons: Р Change in physical appearance (i.e. well cared for, sudden change in hygiene or having brand new clothes despite you having no knowledge of how they might have access to this) Yes Q Sudden deterioration of perso onal hygiene Yes R Change in personal behaviour (i.e. conduct issues, regularly missing or not attending appointments etc.) Yes S Low self-esteem or feelings of f worth Yes Т Having new unknown friends Yes U Reduced contact with family a and/or friends Yes V Becoming or remaining isolate ed from others Yes W Suspicious behaviour with pho having looked at it leaving the one/smart device (i.e. constantly looking/checking it, after e room/area etc.) Yes Χ Child or young person remain things with you ing hypervigilant, nervous or protective about discussing 3 Yes Additional factors which may make children and young people more vulnerable to CE Note: These on their own do not indicate CE 1.
 Disabilities including SEND 2.
-Neglect ] 3.
-3. Low socio-economic status 4.
+Neglect 3.
+Low socio-econom nic sta itus 4.
 F Parental substance misuse 5.
 Domestic abuse (including witnessing) 6.
-Criminality in the family amily hou Homeless or in insecure using (i.e. sofa surfing, uge shelters etc.) 8.
+Criminality in the family hou Homeless or in insecure using (i.e. sofa surfing, uge shelters etc.) 8.
 Alternative edu provision or missi on education ] ot Known association her C&YP who are ploited 9 10.
 Identifying as LGBTQ+ 11.
 Previously a v of CE ictim 11 2.
 Previous sexual a ther personally or ssed) 13.
-Identifying as transgender 14.
+13. Identifying as transgender 14.
 Other agency involvement (i.e. social care, EWMHS, YOT etc.) 15.
-Poor mental health and wellbeing, including: anxiety depression low self-esteem or self-worth self-harm suicidal thoughts/ ideation other mental health issues and or disorders that may disso depr • suicio • sleep • ADH • eatin ession de att prob D/AS g disc alth issues and/or on, PTSD, multiple on etc.) empts blems D diagnosis orders bility to exploitatio perso nality, I PTSD, dissociation, personality disorders, etc)
+Poor mental health and wellbeing, including: Amental health issued dissociation, PTSD depression Iow self-esteem or self-worth self-harm suicide attempts sleep problems ADHD/ASD diagnore eating disorders other mental health issues and or disorders that may increase vulnerability to express the suicide attempts on, PTSD, multiple on etc.) empts blems D diagnosis orders perso nality, ı PTSD, dissociation, personality disorders, etc)

 SET Partnership CE Pathway

 Professional notes and comments: (You may utilise the corresponding ID letter/number when commenting)

+, -

 If you plan on making an onward referral please complete the following details:

 If you don't know some of the child's details please leave blank Your details

 Your name:

 Your organisation:

 Contact details: Phone Email

 Other About the child

 Child's name: Child's date of birth:

-Child's contact details: Phone Ema il
+Child's contact details: Phone Ema Other il

-Other Child's harms address:

 Child's home address: